stephencweiss/stephencharlesweiss.com/content/blog/2019-07-17/check-for-duplicates-count-case-exist-postgres.md

 Great, but what is my condition?

-In this case, all I care about is if something exists… which is convenient, because [Postgres’ EXIST](https://www.postgresql.org/docs/current/functions-subquery.html#FUNCTIONS-SUBQUERY-EXISTS) checks for exactly that.
+In this case, all I care about is if something exists… which is convenient, because [Postgres' EXIST](https://www.postgresql.org/docs/current/functions-subquery.html#FUNCTIONS-SUBQUERY-EXISTS) checks for exactly that.

 `EXIST` is one of several subquery expressions (similar to `IN`, `NOT IN`, `ALL`, etc.).